Goxpel/MyEth_ProofLessons/README.md

 4. Copy and paste the provided Solidity code in the link https://github.com/Goxpel/MyEth_ProofLessons/blob/main/IgbaniToken.sol and paste into the newly created file.

 5. Compile the code by clicking on the "Solidity Compiler" tab in the left-hand sidebar.
-Ensure that the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile KaizenToken.sol" button.
+Ensure that the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile IgbaniToken.sol" button.

 6. Deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "IgbaniToken" contract from the dropdown menu and click on the "Deploy" button.